TheTerrariaGuy/Just-Enough-Updates/README.md

  # Just Enough Updates
 Welcome to Just-Enough-Updates, a mod with smaller features which compliment existing 1.21 Hypixel Skyblock mods.

 **Mod Version:** 1.21.5

+*For prerelease versions, download from the latestBuild file.*

 # Features
 - Copy Text: Left Crtl + Left Click on text you want to copy in the chat.